MysteryPancake/Discord-Reposter/README.md

 It reposts all the messages from one channel to another channel, which can even be in another server.

 It reposts backward from the newest message.
-It's impossible to go forward from the oldest message because [discord.js](https://github.com/hydrabolt/discord.js) won't let me.
+Currently it's impossible to go forward from the oldest message because [discord.js](https://github.com/hydrabolt/discord.js) doesn't have a method to get the oldest message in a channel.

 ## Usage
 1. [Create your app](https://discordapp.com/developers/applications/me)